 So it's natural for our customers to have lots of questions about the process.
 Not just health-wise, but finding our why we do (and don't do) some things, plus digging deep to comprehensively work out which of our refill packs is best for you.

 And why wouldn't you, right?
 Makes sense to want to know as much as you can about the company and product you're switching to.

 Below, we're going to look at (hopefully) everything you've wanted to know about our filters.
 Let this be your Phox handbook, to help you become an expert in everything we do.
 It's all for your benefit, after all.

 Not to toot our own horn, but we do things a little differently.
 For one, when you switch to Phox, you have a choice of refill packs, the clean and alkaline.
-A non-negotiable for us was making sure both our packs reduced your C02 footprint and removed contaminants from your water.
+A non-negotiable for us was making sure both our packs were sustainable and removed contaminants from your water.

 Our clean pack is designed to soften water in hard water areas (see our map below to work out if this might be you) and our alkaline pack adds sodium and magnesium.
 The purpose of this is to help aid sports recovery, but was first suggested due to it's known benefits as an effective remedy against acid reflux and heartburn.

 Where it gets a teeny bit more complicated

 Most water filters use ion exchange resin, its function is to swap out calcium and magnesium (a key cause of hardness and limescale).
 The resin exchanges either hydrogen or sodium ions for calcium/magnesium ions.
 So the end result is water with much lower levels of calcium and magnesium but higher levels of hydrogen.